F.A.Q.

 Q: Do I have to raise money for 24 Hours in the Canyon?

 A: Fundraising is not a requirement for 24 Hours in the Canyon.
-However, we do encourage you to try to raise some money to be donated.
-All proceeds are donated, and we have many fundraising incentives to reward you for your efforts.
-Click here to see fundraising incentives.
+However, we encourage you to try to raise some money to be donated.
+All proceeds are donated, & we have many fundraising incentives to reward you for your efforts.

 Q: Do corporate matching funds count?

-Q: Who do I make my check out to?
+Q: Who do I make a check out to?